afeser/CENG140-2018/README.md

-# CENG140-THE1-2018
+# CENG140-2018

-Here is a script for testing THE1 of CENG140 course.
+Here is a script for testing homeworks of CENG140 course.
 You can find more info in OKUBENI files.